roybernal/automated_greenhouse_climate_controller/README.md

 An IoT and AI-powered system to monitor and control greenhouse environments.
 This project uses sensors and actuators to maintain optimal climate conditions, with data visualization and proactive control driven by a predictive AI model.
 Developed using Agile (Scrum) methodology.

+## 🚀 How to Run the Project (Development)

+To start the complete system, you need to run three components simultaneously in different terminals:

+**1. Start the Web Dashboard:**

+## Go to the dashboard folder (requires Live Server extension or similar)

+cd 3_Web_Dashboard/dashboard

+## Open index.html with Live Server

 ## Key Features

 - **Real-time Monitoring**: Tracks temperature, humidity, light levels, and water tank levels.
 - **Automated Climate Control**: Activates fans and lights automatically to maintain optimal conditions.
 - **AI-Powered Predictions**: A machine learning model predicts future temperature trends, allowing for proactive climate management.
 - **Web Dashboard**: A simple and clean interface to visualize sensor data.
 - **Data Logging**: Sensor data is automatically logged to Firebase for analysis and model training.
 - **IoT Integration**: Built on the ESP8266 platform for WiFi connectivity.

 ## Project Structure